jiesutd/YATO/README.md

 ## N best Decoding

 The traditional CRF structure decodes only one label sequence with the largest probabilities (i.e. 1-best output).
 In contrast, **YATO** can decode `n` label sequences with the top `n` probabilities (i.e. n-best output).
 The nbest decoding has been supported by several popular **statistical** CRF frameworks.
-To the best of our knowledge, **YATO** is the only and the first toolkit which supports nbest decoding in **neural** CRF models.

 ## Text Attention Heatmap Visualization